Dikachi-official/alx-backend-javascript/0x04-TypeScript/README.md

 # TypeScript

-This project contains tasks for learning to use TypeScript.
+<h2>This project contains tasks for learning to use TypeScript.</h2>

 ## Tasks To Complete